 Weight: Under 1kg

 Length: 30–40cm, reaching 60cmFamily:

 Grey mullet is a surface-dwelling coastal species belonging to the Mugilidae family (mullets).

-Grey mullet are caught year-round, but mainly from November to March and mainly around the north of the North Island, usually in set nets and beach seines.
+Grey mullet are usually caught in set nets and beach seines.

 Grey mullet has medium to firm fillets of pinkish-grey flesh with a high oil content.
 It is excellent smoked.
 Also try it;

 The roe of grey mullet is considered a delicacy.

 Grey mullet are known to travel as far as the Karapiro dam up the Waikato River, and to Te Kuiti in the neighbouring Waipa River.
 However, they must return to the sea to spawn.

 Grey mullet is a good source of Selenium and VitaminB12; and a source of Iodine, Phosphorus, Potassium, Niacin (vitamin B3) and Vitamin D.